Centillien/messages_extended/README.md

-# messages_extended
+# Messages Extended
-Extended the messages functionality in Elgg
+Extended the messages functionality in Elgg.

+## Features
+- Add history to a message (like a conversation view)